StarsoftAnalysis/HaggisContours/README.md

 <img alt="Photo of breakwaters on a beach" src="examples/beach.png" title="Input image" width=45%>&nbsp;&nbsp;&nbsp;&nbsp;<img alt="The same photo after processing, showing as the outlines of shapes" src="examples/beach-hc-t32,64,96,128,160,192,224m15pA4LI.png" title="Created SVG image (converted to PNG)" width=45%>

+## Licence

+This file is part of hcontours -- HarrisContours.
+Copyright (C) 2024 Chris Dennis, chris@starsoftanalysis.co.uk

+hcontours is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.